CNuge/go-fasta/README.md

 # go-fasta
-## command line based fasta housekeeping
-## query NCBI to obtain the .fasta for a given accession number
-## merge, split, clean and utilize fasta files in other go programs.
+## Command line based fasta housekeeping (merge, split, clean and summarize), query NCBI to fasta files with sequence corresponding to given accession numbers.

-TODO:
-- unit tests for io file
+# UNDER CONSTRUCTION - library works but I'm still working on documentation!
+Still TO DO:
 - documentation for the package in the proper idiomatic go fmt
 - test all of the cmd line functionality, make sure parallel parts work as expected
 - documentation for the repository. update the readme file